umd-dslam/docs/src/analysis.md

   </tbody>
 </table>

-In addition to the attributes mentioned in the table, some non-generic attributes like ACL (Access Control Lists) are not counted.
+In addition to the attributes mentioned in the table, some non-generic attributes like access control lists are not counted.
 In most cases, INodeFile, INodeDirectory and INodeDirectory.withQuotaFeature will suffice.

 ## Data Block